Color balance: Chromatic colors

 Color balancing an image affects not only the neutrals, but other colors as well.
 An image that is not color balanced is said to have a color cast, as everything in the image appears to have been shifted towards one color.
 Color balancing may be thought in terms of removing this color cast.

 Color balance is also related to color constancy.
 Algorithms and techniques used to attain color constancy are frequently used for color balancing, as well.
 Color constancy is, in turn, related to chromatic adaptation.
 Conceptually, color balancing consists of two steps: first, determining the illuminant under which an image was captured; and second, scaling the components (e.g., R, G, and B) of the image or otherwise transforming the components so they conform to the viewing illuminant.

 Viggiano found that white balancing in the camera's native RGB color model tended to produce less color inconstancy (i.e., less distortion of the colors) than in monitor RGB for over 4000 hypothetical sets of camera sensitivities.
 This difference typically amounted to a factor of more than two in favor of camera RGB.
 This means that it is advantageous to get color balance right at the time an image is captured, rather than edit later on a monitor.
 If one must color balance later, balancing the raw image data will tend to produce less distortion of chromatic colors than balancing in monitor RGB.

 Mathematics of color balance

 Color balancing is sometimes performed on a three-component image (e.g., RGB) using a 3x3 matrix.
 This type of transformation is appropriate if the image was captured using the wrong white balance setting on a digital camera, or through a color filter.
+Changing the color balance of an image can improve classifier results on a trained ML model.